John Millington Synge: Legacy

-Yeats said that Synge was "the greatest dramatic genius of Ireland".
-While Yeats and Lady Gregory were "the centerpieces of the Irish theatrical renaissance, it was Synge ... who gave the movement it national quality ..."
+Synge is generally considered by most critics to be the most prolific Irish playwright of the Edwardian era.
+W. B. Yeats said that Synge was "the greatest dramatic genius of Ireland".
+While Yeats and Lady Gregory were "the centrepieces of the Irish theatrical renaissance, it was Synge ... who gave the movement its national quality ..."
 His plays helped set the dominant style at the Abbey Theatre until the 1940s.
 The stylised realism of his writing was reflected in the training given at the theatre's school of acting, and plays of peasant life were the main staple of the repertoire until the end of the 1950s.
 Sean O'Casey, the next major dramatist to write for the Abbey, knew Synge's work well and attempted to do for the Dublin working classes what Synge had done for the rural poor.
 Brendan Behan, Brinsley MacNamara, and Lennox Robinson were all indebted to Synge.

 The Irish literary critic Vivian Mercier was among the first to recognise Samuel Beckett's debt to Synge.
 Beckett was a regular member of the audience at the Abbey in his youth and particularly admired the plays of Yeats, Synge and O'Casey.
 Mercier points out parallels between Synge's casts of tramps, beggars and peasants and many of the figures in Beckett's novels and dramatic works.

 Synge's cottage in the Aran Islands has been restored as a tourist attraction.
 An annual Synge Summer School has been held every summer since 1991 in the village of Rathdrum, County Wicklow.
 Synge is the subject of Mac Dara Ó Curraidhín's 1999 documentary film, Synge agus an Domhan Thiar (Synge and the Western World).
 Joseph O'Connor wrote a novel, Ghost Light (2010), loosely based on Synge's relationship with Molly Allgood.

-Synge’s correspondence with his cousin, composer Mary Helena Synge, is archived at Trinity College Dublin.
+Synge's correspondence with his cousin, composer Mary Helena Synge, is archived at Trinity College Dublin.